Executive Actions and the People

 As mentioned above, executive actions are not automatically law.
 Only Congress can pass legislation – and only YOU can elect them.

-If you dislike any actions taken by the current President, do not fear – races for 2022 have already begun, and Congress can pass laws to override executive actions.
+Any actions taken by a President can be overwritten by Congress.
 The vote must be veto-proof (a two-thirds vote rather than a simple majority), but it’s not as uncommon as one might think.
-Just since the turn of the century, Congress has overridden: four of George W. Bush’s vetoes, one of Barack Obama’s, and one of Donald’s Trumps.
+Just since the turn of the century, Congress has overridden: four of George W. Bush’s vetoes, one of Barack Obama’s, and one of Donald’s Trump’s.

 Another action not mentioned as often has to do with the purse strings.
 An action could be effectively thwarted if Congress were to simply deny necessary funding to carry out the action.